Alignak-monitoring/alignak-doc/source/20_annexes/host.rst

   This directive is used to determine whether or not passive checks are enabled for this host.
 Values: 0 = disable passive host checks, 1 = enable passive host checks.

 check_period
-  This directive is used to specify the short name of the :ref:`time period <monitoring_objects/timeperiod>` during which active checks of this host can be made.
+  This directive is used to specify the short name of the time period during which active checks of this host can be made.

-obsess_over_host
-  This directive determines whether or not checks for the host will be “obsessed" over using the :ref:`ochp_command <configuration/main-advanced#ochp_command>`.

 check_freshness
-  This directive is used to determine whether or not :ref:`freshness checks <advanced/freshness>` are enabled for this host.
+  This directive is used to determine whether or not freshness checks are enabled for this host.
 Values: 0 = disable freshness checks, 1 = enable freshness checks.

 freshness_threshold
   This directive is used to specify the freshness threshold (in seconds) for this host.
 If you set this directive to a value of 0, Alignak will determine a freshness threshold to use automatically.

 event_handler
-  This directive is used to specify the *short name* of the :ref:`command <monitoring_objects/command>` that should be run whenever a change in the state of the host is detected (i.e. whenever it goes down or recovers).
-Read the documentation on :ref:`event handlers <advanced/eventhandlers>` for a more detailed explanation of how to write scripts for handling events.
-The maximum amount of time that the event handler command can run is controlled by the :ref:`event_handler_timeout <configuration/main-advanced#event_handler_timeout>` option.
+  This directive is used to specify the name of the command that should be run whenever a change in the state of the host is detected (i.e. whenever it goes down or recovers).
+Read the documentation on :ref:`event handlers <monitoring_features/event_handlers>` for a more detailed explanation of how to write scripts for handling events.
+The maximum amount of time that the event handler command can run is controlled by the ``event_handler_timeout`` option.

 event_handler_enabled
   This directive is used to determine whether or not the event handler for this host is enabled.
 Values: 0 = disable host event handler, 1 = enable host event handler.

 low_flap_threshold
   This directive is used to specify the low state change threshold used in flap detection for this host.
 More information on flap detection can be found :ref:`here <monitoring_features/flapping>`.
-If you set this directive to a value of 0, the program-wide value specified by the :ref:`low_host_flap_threshold <configuration/main-advanced#low_host_flap_threshold>` directive will be used.
+If you set this directive to a value of 0, the program-wide value specified by the ``low_host_flap_threshold`` directive will be used.

 high_flap_threshold
   This directive is used to specify the high state change threshold used in flap detection for this host.
 More information on flap detection can be found :ref:`here <monitoring_features/flapping>`.
-If you set this directive to a value of 0, the program-wide value specified by the :ref:`high_host_flap_threshold <configuration/main-advanced#high_host_flap_threshold>` directive will be used.
+If you set this directive to a value of 0, the program-wide value specified by the ``high_host_flap_threshold`` directive will be used.

 flap_detection_enabled
   This directive is used to determine whether or not flap detection is enabled for this host.
 More information on flap detection can be found :ref:`here <monitoring_features/flapping>`.
 Values: 0 = disable host flap detection, 1 = enable host flap detection.